grgath64/Parallel-vs-Sequential-File-Counter/java_concurrency/README.md

 **Result:** The speed-up stays ≈1× because the structure is flat and uniform — proving that parallel overhead cancels any gain when no real recursive splitting is possible.

 ✅ These tests prove that **structure matters** more than size alone.
-Our flat tree stayed at ~1× speed-up even when we increased its size from 10000 files (first figure) to 500000 files (second figure), but the deep, realistic tree produced the expected ~3×–4× boost.
+Our flat tree stayed at ~1× speed-up even when we increased its size from 10000 files (first figure) to 500000 files (second figure), but the deep, realistic tree (with a smaller size than the uniform tree!) produced the expected ~3×–4× boost.
 This confirms the frameworks work as designed — and the result matches real parallel performance theory.

 ## Non-Functional Metrics